TristanTruxal/The-Number-Game/README.md

 # The-Number-Game

-This is a game of guessing your opponents number before they guess yours using Python and sockets.
+This is a game of guessing your opponents number before you run out of rounds using Python, socketsIO, and flask.

-**How to play**
+**How to start**
 1. **Start the server:** Run the 'server.py' script.
-2. **Connect clients:** Run the 'client.py' script on two different machines or terminals.
+2. **Connect clients:** Click on the link to the server.
-3. **Play the game:** Players take turns choosing a number for the opponent to try and guess from 1 to 10.
-The player to guess the opponents number first wins!
+3. **Play the game:** Enter the queue and when matched Players take turns choosing a number for the opponent to try and guess from 1 to 10.
+The player to guess the opponents number first win or the opponent wins if the player runs out of rounds.

 **Technologies used**
 * Python
 * Sockets
+* flask
+* socketIo

 **Additional resources:**
 ### Project Statement of Work (SOW)